 The three of them began to close in on Gordy, circling him, causing him to keep changing the direction of his vision as if he were wondering which one of them was going to start their attack on him.
 They were about to move in when I decided to step out of the shadows behind the girl's brother.
-I grabbed his hair, pulled him back slightly and then raised my leg and putting my foot on the lad's rear, I shoved him with a great force sending him sprawling onto the ground again.
+I grabbed his hair, pulled him back slightly, and then raised my leg and put my foot on the lad's rear.
+I shoved him with great force sending him sprawling onto the ground again.

 The other two looked at me, surprised that Gordy seemed to have company.
 Now it was two on two, the idea of confrontation looked even less inviting.
 "You're not worth soiling my hands," one of them said to Gordy.
 They went over to help their friend up from the ground for the second time and walked off turning back every so often to shout abuse.